jaiagarwal1497/2048/README.md

  Note that 90% of tiles placed by the computer are 2's, while the remaining 10% are 4's.
  Alpha-Beta pruning speed up the search process by eliminating irrelevant branches.

+The following heuristics are considered for evaluating the utility of a given state:
+ the absolute value of tiles (mean, median, no. of empty tiles)  the difference in value between adjacent tiles (monotonicity)  the potential for merging of similar tiles (smoothness)  the ordering of tiles across rows, columns, and diagonals (weights across rows and diagonals)

+To run the game, execute the game manager:

+$ python3 GameManager.py